First, I hope everyone had a lovely Christmas and New Year! Hopefully you’ve all got back into routine easily lol.

 The restaurant has traditional Chinese décor with varnished wooden floors; tables and the chairs are almost ‘throne’-like lol.
-Our waiter handed us the menu and it was nice to see that they had pictures to go with every dish.
-Before I talk about the food, I have to say that I’m not the biggest fan of Chinese food (apart from dim sum) and especially the Spicy Sichuan that they use.
+Our waiter handed us the menu as we were seated.
+I thought it was nice to see that they had pictures to go with every dish.
+Before I talk about the food, I have to say that I’m not the biggest fan of Chinese food (apart from dim sum).
+But I especially hate the Spicy Sichuan that they use.
 Sichuan chillies are very spicy, tingling and mouth numbing, and I had a really bad experience with them at Hutong.
 Amen normally loves chillies and I do not, but even he is not a big fan of Sichuan.
 So looking through the menu and repeatedly seeing this chilli in a lot of their dishes, I was wondering why the heck Amen chose this restaurant.

 In his defence they are at least 6 chicken dishes for me to choose from but the only warm chicken starter was the fragrant chicken with chilli and Sichaun pepper.
 From the picture it didn’t look overly spiced, so I gave it a go – I was so wrong!
 It was so damn spicy, but when you could actually taste the chicken it was nice.
 My whole mouth was on fire, which I hated because this meant that my whole meal was going to be destroyed.
 Oh, Amen loved MY chicken starter, of course.
 I didn’t eat much of it so my mouth would calm down before my main arrived.
 For Amen’s starters he had the Numbing-hot-dried beef, which also has the sichaun chilli pepper.
 Amen thought the beef was reheated as the meat was tough, although it was still a bit tasty but not as spicy as he would’ve hoped.